Twit Twoo we will go far, twit twoo reaching for the stars!

 Science - Electricity

 This week in Science we have been exploring electricity by creating circuits!
 We used a battery, a bulb, wires, a buzzer and a switch to make our circuits.
 Our favorite was the buzzer!

 Team Red have been working their socks off once again this week.
 They have been exploring place value of numbers, making numbers, rounding numbers and even jumping in tens!!
 What a busy week!

 The Great Dragon Egg Discovery!

 Today has been EPIC!!
 Today something not even in our wildest imaginations happened!
-We were practicing our mindfulness like any other Wednesday morning when suddenly Mr Venn came bursting into the classroom.
+We were practicing our handwriting like any other Friday morning when suddenly Mr Venn came bursting into the classroom.
 He told us he had made an unusual discovery and he knew exactly which Year group could help him.
 Quickly, we followed him into the woods.
 The sight that greeted us took our breath away.
-On the ground there was a unusual shape, almost wing shaped and claw marks scratched into the ground.
+On the ground there were scorch burn marks, tail shaped holes and claw marks scratched into the ground.
 When we looked closer, nestled in amongst the bushes lay...
 DRAGONS EGGS!!!
 We were blown away!
 Mr Venn knew that our English book was called 'The Boy who grew dragons' so he knew we would be up for this challenge.
 Mr Venn has tasked us with taking extra special care of the eggs and keeping a 'How to' guide on how to look after them so that if the dragons return and lay more eggs each class can have their own to take care of.
 This is a very special task that we have been set and one we are very excited to complete!

 We have worked our little socks off and earnt our very first marble treat.
 What better way to spend an afternoon than having hot chocolate, marshmallows, biscuits and a scary story in the woods!
 It was truly spooktacular!